sumurthy/Js-Spec-Gen/markdown/chartlegendformat.md

-# ChartLegendFormat Object (JavaScript API for Word)
+# ChartLegendFormat Object (JavaScript API for Excel)

-_Word 2016, Word for iPad, Word for Mac_

 Encapsulates the format properties of a chart legend.